ipfs-cluster/ipfs-cluster/architecture.md

   * Member: an ipfs cluster server node which is member of the consensus.
 Alternatively: node, peer
   * ipfs-cluster: the IPFS cluster software
-  * ipfscluster: the IPFS cluster client command line application
+  * ipfs-cluster-ctl: the IPFS cluster client command line application
-  * ipfscluster-server: the IPFS cluster server application.
+  * ipfs-cluster-service: the IPFS cluster node application
   * API: the REST-ish API implemented by the RESTAPI component and used by the clients.
   * RPC API: the internal API that cluster members and components use.
   * Go API: the public interface offered by the Cluster object in Go.